-The Bureau is authorized for two hundred twenty-two (222) positions and currently has one hundred fifty-eight (158) filled, leaving sixty-one (61) vacancies and three (3) new positions.
+The Bureau is authorized for two hundred twenty-one (221) positions and currently has one hundred fifty-eight (158) filled, leaving sixty-one (61) vacancies.
 Recruitment efforts remain active through targeted advertising, expanded training pipelines, and enhanced retention initiatives.
 However, with a \$1,258,003 reduction to our proposed FY26 budget of \$37,702,232 resulting in an approved total of \$36,417,229, we are being required to eliminate twenty-five (25) of the sixty-one (61) vacant positions.